Little River Band: 1976–1982: success and changes of personnel

 Nimmervoll observed that by February 1978, "frictions inside the band continued to brew, relieved a little by" side projects.
 Birtles & Goble showcased tracks rejected for LRB.
 They issued three singles, "Lonely Lives" (March 1978), "I'm Coming Home" (March 1979) and "How I Feel Tonight" (June 1980) and an album, The Last Romance (May 1980).
 "I'm Coming Home" reached No. 8 in Australia.
 Shorrock's solo single was a cover version of Bobby Darin's "Dream Lover" (April 1979), which peaked in the Australian top 10.

-Little River Band's fifth studio album, First Under the Wire was released in July 1979, which reached No. 2 in Australia – equalling Diamantina Cocktail.
+Little River Band's fifth studio album, First Under the Wire, was released in July 1979.
+It reached No. 2 in Australia, equalling Diamantina Cocktail.
 It was also their highest charting album on the Billboard 200 at No. 10.
 In November it was certified by RIAA as a platinum album.
 AllMusic's Mark Allan described their "mix of harmony-drenched pop tunes and unthreatening rockers" which had a wide appeal.
 Both singles, "Lonesome Loser" and "Cool Change" peaked in the US top 10.
 Briggs wrote "Lonesome Loser" and Shorrock wrote "Cool Change".

 Bassist George McArdle left in late January 1979 to become a Christian minister.
-In July of that year Barry Sullivan (ex-Chain, Renée Geyer Band) took over on bass guitar.
-He was replaced, in turn, by Wayne Nelson (ex-Jim Messina Band) in April 1980.
+In July that year Barry Sullivan (ex-Chain, Renée Geyer Band) took over on bass guitar.
+He was replaced, in turn, by American Wayne Nelson (ex-Jim Messina Band) in April 1980.Backstage Pass was the first live album released by the band.
+It was recorded by the Australian Broadcasting Commission at the Adelaide Festival Theatre in November 1978 and released in October 1979.
+It peaked at No. 18 on the Australian Kent Music Report.
+The album was then released in the United States as a double album in March 1980, combined with the group's next live album, Live in America.

-Goble was the producer for Australian pop singer John Farnham's solo album, Uncovered which was released in September 1980.
+Goble was the producer for Australian pop singer John Farnham's solo album, Uncovered, which was released in September 1980.
 Goble wrote or co-wrote nine of its ten tracks and provided vocals.
 The album had other LRB alumni: Briggs, Formosa, Logan, Nelson, Pellicci and Sullivan.
 Farnham had signed with Wheatley's management company.

 The line-up of Birtles, Briggs, Goble, Nelson, Pellicci and Shorrock recorded Little River Band's sixth studio album, Time Exposure, which was released in August 1981, with George Martin (the Beatles) producing.
 The Canberra Times' Garry Raffaele felt "it's easy listening, no demands, easing up, slowing down, getting older."
 By the time it appeared, Stephen Housden (ex-Stevie Wright Band, the Imports) replaced Briggs on lead guitar.
 The album reached No .9 in Australia and No. 21 in the US; and in November it was certified gold by RIAA.